 Harmony Community Trust

-For the last 36 years Glebe House has been operated as a dedicated cross-community holiday and activity centre, principally for children but also now catering for adults in a variety of programmes bringing participants from different communities together to meet in a place, in contrast to their home environment, where they can play, work, learn, have fun and discover more about themselves and about those they expect to be 'different'.
+For the last 39 years Glebe House has been operated as a dedicated cross-community holiday and activity centre, principally for children but also now catering for adults in a variety of programmes bringing participants from different communities together to meet in a place, in contrast to their home environment, where they can play, work, learn, have fun and discover more about themselves and about those they expect to be 'different'.
 Where they can re-create their own identity and don't need to conform to sectarian or social stereotypes.

-Unfortunately, even with the “Peace Process” in full swing the need for this activity is almost greater than ever in those communities which have not yet seen significant benefits from the normalisation of life in the province.
+Despite recent political developments the need for its services in the community, whilst changing in emphasis, is almost greater than ever in those communities which have not yet seen significant benefits from the normalisation of life in the province.

 Further information on Harmony Community Trust/Glebe house can be seen here.